Accessing software

 [removed most of the output her for clarity]

-There is also the possibility of loading inherited modules from old systems such as Raven and HPC Wales but this is not
+There is also the possibility of loading inherited modules from old systems such as Hawk but this is not

-recommended and was only used to aide migration to Hawk.
-Loading either raven
+recommended and is only used to aide migration to Falcon.
+Loading hawk modules will

 change the available modules.